-Section 5.1.
+Section 7.1.
 The Chair of the Board will appoint a Nominating Committee, and identify the chair of that committee.
-The Nominating Committee will consist of one member of the Board, one member of the Operations Team and one member of the WASH Foundation Board, all of whom are members in good standing of the WASH Rotary Action Group, and shall not include the Chair or Vice Chair of the Board, or any member who is a candidate for the Board.
+The Nominating Committee will consist of one member of the Board, one member of the Operations Team and one member of the WASH Foundation Board, all of whom are members in good standing of the WASH Rotary Action Group, and shall not include the Chair, Chair-Elect or Vice Chair of the Board, or any member who is a candidate for the Board.
 The Nominating Committee will be charged with, among other things, soliciting the recommendations of the Board, Operations Team and general membership as they develop the initial slate of candidates for the Board of Directors.
 The Nominating Committee will actively seek candidates who are active members of WASH Rotary Action Group; promote the goals of WASH Rotary Action Group; possess the qualities of particular interest to the Board; and their willingness to serve starting July 1.
-The Board Secretary shall notify the membership of the number of vacancies to be filled.
-The Board Secretary shall receive the nominations until a specified deadline, whereupon nominations shall be closed.
-The Board Secretary will forward all nominations to the Nominating Committee who in turn will select a proposed slate of candidates to the Board.
+The Board Secretary, or as appointed by the Board Chair, shall notify the membership of the number of vacancies to be filled.
+The Board Secretary, or as appointed by the Board Chair, shall receive the nominations until a specified deadline, whereupon nominations shall be closed.
+The Board Secretary, or as appointed by the Board Chair, will forward all nominations to the Nominating Committee who in turn will select a proposed slate of candidates to the Board.
 The Board will then vote on the proposed slate of candidates.

-The Chair of the WASH Rotary Action Group shall notify all of the nominees of the Board’s decision on the Slate of Candidates and ask the nominees that are not on the Slate if they wish to remain on the Ballot.
+The Chair of the Board or a designated representative from the Board or Operations Team shall notify all of the nominees of the Board’s decision on the Slate of Candidates and ask the nominees that are not on the Slate if they wish to remain on the Ballot.

-Section 5.2.
-The Slate of Candidates and any other nominees that wish to remain on the Ballot for the open Director positions shall be mailed to the members in good standing at least 30 days prior to the annual meeting with two weeks allotted for voting.
+Section 7.2.
+The Slate of Candidates and any other nominees that wish to remain on the Ballot for the open Director positions shall be sent by mail or electronically to the members in good standing at least 30 days prior to the annual meeting with two weeks allotted for voting.
 Such mailing shall include a ballot for election.
 Ballots sent by mail or transmitted via email or internet to the last known address of the members shall be considered a valid mailing.

+Section 7.3.
+Any effort to influence the selection process for an elective role in any manner, including campaigning, canvassing, or electioneering, is prohibited.
+Group members shall not campaign, canvass, or electioneer for elective position in the Rotary Action Group or allow such activity, for either themselves or others.
+Unless expressly authorized by the Rotary Action Group’s Board, this prohibition includes any distribution or circulation by themselves or others of brochures, literature, letters, materials, electronic media, or other communications to any clubs or members of clubs.
+If a candidate learns of any prohibited activity, they shall immediately express disapproval and instruct the activity to be stopped.
+If any candidate is found to be in breach of campaigning, canvassing or electioneering, at the discretion of the WASH Rotary Action Group Board of Directors, they can be removed from the slate, or from office if discovered after the election.

-Section 5.3.
-The Operations Team Chair, the Operations Team Executive Secretary, and the Board Secretary shall tally the votes cast and inform the Nominating Committee and WASH Rotary Action Group Board Chair.
+Section 7.4.
+The Operations Team Chair, the Operations Team Executive Secretary, and the Board Secretary, unless any of these are running for office in which case another Board member shall be appointed, shall tally the votes cast and inform the Nominating Committee and WASH Rotary Action Group Board Chair.
 The Board Chair shall inform the Candidates that were selected and those not selected.
-The WASH Rotary Action Group Board Chair shall announce the newly elected Directors (Board of Directors-elect) at the Annual Meeting.